 What counts as content?

-Sometimes confused with “copyrighting”, the term “copywriting” refers to promotional, persuasive written content.
+Sometimes confused with “copyrighting”, the term “copywriting” refers to promotional, persuasive written pieces.
 Copywriting is not always a hard sell – it can be as simple as a product description or a homepage outlining your products and services.
 A well-written piece of copywriting will inform and persuade the reader, while incorporating relevant keywords.

 Why you need regular content